codacy/docs/docs/getting-started/configuring-your-organization.md

 {% include-markdown "../assets/includes/nav-multistep-quickstart.md" %}

-Once you've added your organization to Codacy, it's important that you align it with your corporate policies and ensure consistent code quality across your repositories.
-When adding new repositories to Codacy, they follow the defined organization policies.
+Once you've added your organization to Codacy, it's important that you align it with your corporate policies and configure it to match the coding conventions and best practices that your team may already be following or that you want to promote.
+It's also critical to review the configurations to avoid reporting false positives or any other issues that don't bring value to your team, which can introduce unwanted delays to the development process.

 To configure your organization, follow these steps: